ZiqiaoZhang/FraSICL/README.md

 //Runnable scripts, pre-training dataset and pre-trained model checkpoints will be uploaded soon.

-Training scripts and training frameworks have been updated!!!
+Training scripts and training framework have been updated!!!

 ## Download pre-training dataset and model weights checkpoint